 Migraines and seizures often occur in conjunction with one another.
-The term migralepsy has been coined to describe this.
+The term migralepsy describes this.
 In this article, we are going to look closely at what migraines are, what epilepsy is, and how the two may be connected.
 Then, we will discuss a way to care for them both.

 Migraines are primary headache disorders.
 This means there is no underlying health condition causing them.
-They are known for the following symptoms:
+They cause the following symptoms:

 - Moderate to severe head pain